seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   already telling the run to speak them — because a run was asked at the end to remember what it had decided in the middle.
 A list produced from an artifact cannot forget (map inv.
 58).
+- **A closure is spoken ONCE, and the first line outranks the section.** §11 already puts every withdrawal, every removal and every lifted prohibition in the first line of the answer; `ЗАКРЫТО` carries what that line did not say and never the same object twice.
+  **A scheduled macro print that fired and moved no level closes in state and occupies no line at all** — it is neither a withdrawal the Boss has to be told about nor an event with a date left, and a section capped at five items has spent one of them on yesterday.
+  The diff of `items` still decides WHAT closed (item 30); this decides which of it is printed.
+Measured 15.09: the first line withdrew TRX and lifted five prohibitions, `ЗАКРЫТО` reprinted all six beneath it, two further slots went to a print from the 11th and a vote closed on the 14th — and the one regulatory event dated that same day could not be printed at all.
 - **A closure is reported in `ЗАКРЫТО` and is not ALSO printed as a forward item.**
   `ВПЕРЕДИ` and `ДАЛЬШЕ` carry dated events that have not happened; a cancelled event has no date left, and §6 does not publish an event with no time.
 Measured 04.09, second run: the